rchastain/velena/README.md

 # Velena
-Connect-Four engine by Giuliano Bertoletti, with an original GUI.
+Connect Four engine by Giuliano Bertoletti, with an original GUI.
 The GUI has been developed with Lazarus, using the [BGRABitmap](https://github.com/bgrabitmap/bgrabitmap) library.

 ![alt text](screenshots/linux-manjaro-english.png)